kashif/tensorflow/tensorflow/g3doc/api_docs/python/train.md

 In the *chief* task, the `Supervisor` works exactly as in the first example above.
-In the other tasks `sv.managed_session()` waits for the Model to have been intialized before returning a session to the training code.
-The non-chief tasks depend on the chief taks for initializing the model.
+In the other tasks `sv.managed_session()` waits for the Model to have been initialized before returning a session to the training code.
+The non-chief tasks depend on the chief task for initializing the model.

 If one of the tasks crashes and restarts, `managed_session()` checks if the Model is initialized.
 If yes, it just creates a session and